-C-14 Conduct Construction Monitoring in Sensitive Areas in the Project Area, Evaluate the Eligibility of Previously Undiscovered Resources, and Perform Archaeological Data Recovery if Eligible.
-All Project-related ground-disturbing activities in sensitive areas, defined as on ridge tops and in canyon bottoms and within 500 feet of identified resources, in the Project area-shall be monitored by an archaeologist.
+C-14 Conduct Construction Monitoring in the Project Area, Evaluate the Eligibility of Previously Undiscovered Resources, and Perform Archaeological Data Recovery if Eligible.
+All ground-disturbing activities on ridge tops and in canyon bottoms in the Project area shall be monitored by an archaeologist.
 If an archaeological site is discovered during monitoring, all work within 500 feet of the find shall be halted and the Forest Service District Ranger or Forest Supervisor shall be notified.
 The Forest Service will evaluate the NRHP eligibility of the find if it cannot be avoided.
 If the Forest Service and SHPO determine that the site is eligible (and therefore also a CEQA Historical Resource), an archaeological data recovery program, consisting of hand excavated units, identification and cataloging of recovered material, and a report, will be completed for the portion of the site that will be impacted as a result of Project construction activities.
-The CPUC and Forest Service will ensure that the data recovery report is completed and filed with the California Historic Resources Information System (CHRIS), the California Public Utilities Commission (CPUC), the Forest Service, and the California Office of Historic Preservation (OHP).
+The CPUC and Forest

+Service will ensure that the data recovery report is completed and filed with the California Historic Resources Information System (CHRIS), the California Public Utilities Commission (CPUC), the Forest Service, and the California Office of Historic Preservation (OHP).
 Construction work that was halted within 500 feet of the find cannot proceed until authorized by the District Ranger or Forest Supervisor.

-C.4.6 Alternative 1: Partial Undergrounding of Antelope-Pardee Transmission Line of Santa Clarita and its sphere of influence for a distance of about 2.9 miles in paved roads between Pardee Substation and Mile 22.7 on the proposed Project route near San Francisquito Canyon Road.
+C.4.6 Alternative 1: Partial Undergrounding of Antelope-Pardee Transmission Line

+The cultural background is the same as for the proposed Project route.
+The first of two underground segments (Northern Segment) would be located in Del Sur Ridge Road, an unpaved road in the Angeles National Forest, for a distance of about four miles.
+The second underground segment (Southern Segment) would be in the City of Santa Clarita and its sphere of influence for a distance of about 2.9 miles in paved roads between Pardee Substation and Mile 22.7 on the proposed Project route near San Francisquito Canyon Road.
 The rest of the route is the same as for the proposed Project route.
 In the Northern and Southern Segments the APE consists of the road rights-of-way and the areas proposed for the transition stations.
 Impacts and effects on cultural resources could result from trenching in the roads to install the cable and ground disturbing activities necessary to construct the transition stations.
 In the rest of the route, the APE and impacts are the same as for the proposed Project route.